Topological Classification of Insulators: III. Non-interacting Spectrally-Gapped Systems in All Dimensions: Introduction

 A useful way to summarize the proof of \Cref{thm:Kitaev table agrees with path-connected components of non-trivial insulators} is as follows.
 First, because we work in the spectral-gap regime, continuous functional calculus allows us to deform any gapped spherically-local Hamiltonian to a canonical representative, such as its sign representative or, equivalently, its Fermi projection; crucially, this reduction respects the Altland--Zirnbauer symmetry constraints, so the classification problem for Hamiltonians becomes a classification problem for symmetry-constrained spherically-local projections or unitaries (see \cite[Lemma 5.13]{ChungShapiro2023}).
 Second, spherical locality provides the ambient local $C^\ast$-algebra and hence the topology in which the homotopy problem is posed, while bulk non-triviality removes lower-dimensional or edge-type configurations that would otherwise contaminate the bulk classification.
 Within this framework one computes the relevant index invariants by pairing with the appropriate Dirac-type cycle.
 Depending on the dimension and symmetry class, these invariants take values in $\ZZ$, $2\ZZ$, $\ZZ_2$, or vanish.
+These index calculations are not the main novelty; they are the expected calculations for the associated Paschke-dual picture.
 The main technical step is then to lift these $K$-theoretic calculations to a statement about path-components: after restricting to bulk-non-trivial objects, the same index invariants are shown to be complete for homotopy classes through spherically-local, symmetry-preserving deformations.
+The mechanism for such a lift is related to the essentially-commuting homotopy methods of \cite{chung2025essentially}; what is new here is that the lift is carried out on the Hamiltonian spaces determined by spherical locality and bulk non-triviality, in all dimensions and all AZ symmetry classes.
 Concretely, this is achieved by a localization-and-compression scheme: one deforms a local representative to one that is trivial on a large spherically-proper region, uses stabilization in matrix algebras to build the required homotopies, and then compresses back to obtain genuine homotopies in the original local algebra.
 Finally, the real symmetry classes are handled by passing to the appropriate fixed-point and graded settings, where the resulting periodicity recovers exactly the \nameref{table:Kitaev} at the level of path-connected components.

 The present paper treats the all-dimensional, spectrally-gapped, non-interacting case within a broader program initiated in \cite{ChungShapiro2023}, whose goal is to classify topological phases directly as path-components of physically meaningful spaces of Hamiltonians.
 Parts of this program were carried out in one dimension in \cite{ChungShapiro2023} and, in a more operator-theoretic two-dimensional form, in \cite{chung2024topological,chung2025essentially}.
 The new feature here is that the classification is carried out in all space dimensions and for all ten Altland--Zirnbauer classes, while remaining in fixed finite fiber, without stabilization, and without assuming translation-invariance.